 A bit farther south at Indian Neck, it swings eastward along the shore.
 Just before that turn is Lenny’s Indian Head Inn, a restaurant with lush marsh views and legendary fresh seafood.
 Nearby is Bud’s Fish Market, which is happy to provide take-home delights such as lobsters and the like.
 A detour on Linden Avenue reveals an exquisite quality of light that can be savored at the Owenego Inn, the last of Branford’s summer hotels to capitalize on sweeping views of the Sound.

-Stony Creek history swells with tales of quarry life, pirates, and romances of the sea, but today the village is mostly known for its Yankee charm and its islands.
+Stony Creek’s history swells with tales of quarry life, pirates, and romances of the sea, but today the village is mostly known for its Yankee charm and its islands.
 Named for the thimbleberries that once flourished here, the more than 100 Thimbles, of which only 32 are inhabited, are the largest group of islands on the Sound.
-Sightseeing businesses have developed to take tourists to see the islands, which are all held in private hands.
+Sightseeing businesses have developed to take tourists to see the islands, all of which are held in private hands.

-Each of these neighborhoods has its own character and personality, and the residents of each express abiding affection for whichever of these villages they inhabit.
+As is evident after a drive through the town, each of Branford’s many neighborhoods has its own character and personality – and the residents express abiding affection for whichever of these villages they inhabit.
 Ask them where they live and they might say Stony Creek or Short Beach, but ask them to name their hometown, and they’ll all say, “Branford.”